shaundawson/Asos-Scraper/README.md

 # Asos Scraper: Automated Web Bot with Selinum in Python

 ## Introduction
-This project demonstrates the use of Selenium WebDriver for automated searching of asos.com using the Python programming language.
+This project demonstrates the use of Selenium WebDriver for automated searching of websites using the Python programming language.
+This script goes to Asos.com, returns a list of items, then adds the item with the lowest price to the cart.

 ## Features
 - Extract data from asos.com using Selenium WebDriver